jonshiach/graphics-labs/_sources/pages/06_3D_worlds.md

 You may have noticed from [Lab 3](textures-section) that we used 6 vertices to define a rectangle which only has 4 corners which is obviously inefficient.
 To improve this can can use **indexing** where co-ordinates that are shared by difference triangles are only declared once and we use an index array that links each vertex to a co-ordinate.

-For example, for the front size of the cube we have co-ordinates (-1,-1,1), (1,-1,1), (1,1,1) and (-1,1,1) so the two triangles will be indexed as 0, 1, 2 for the first triangle and 0, 1, 4 for the second.
+For example, for the front size of the cube we have co-ordinates (-1,-1,1), (1,-1,1), (1,1,1) and (-1,1,1) so the vertices of the two triangles can be indexed using 0, 1, 2 for the first triangle and 0, 1, 4 for the second.
 Note that we need to index the triangles so in an **anti-clockwise** order when looking at the front of the triangle so that the [normal vectors](normal-vector-section) are calculated properly.

 ```{figure} ../images/06_indexed_rectangle.svg
 :width: 400